ujjwal-basnet/FAQ-Bill-Saver-ai/README.md

 same related queestion like
 [ capital nepal , capital city of nepal ? , what  capital city nepal ]

-any thing which is higly simiara to question user 1 ask the ai will replay from its cache , insted of calling llm hence its saves money
+any thing which is higly similear  to question user 1 asked

+then  ai will replay from its cache , insted of calling llm hence its saves money

+if question are not similar (cache miss condition) then it calls llm and then store answer again

 its highly usefull on , projects like customer care chatbox